sammysiegel/MAGNA-U/docs/MNP_Domain_Analyzer.md

 ```python
 magna.utils.MNP_Domain_Analyzer
 ```
+### Attributes:
+ - All of those attributes of `mu.MNP_Analyzer`, plus:
+     - `d_theta`: the offset in the colatitude when creating discretized domain regions, in degrees.
+     - `d_theta`: the offset in the longitude when creating discretized domain regions, in degrees.

 ## Plots
 There are two 3D plots you can create to visualize the domain regions in an MNP